lmaldonadoch/Ruby-linter/README.md

 - Operator spacing.
 - Unclosed block.

 Additional to this, the linter allows you to auto-correct most of these style issues just by typing 'y'.
+I decided to build this linter since I was having a lot of style issues with my Ruby projects and files.
+I am convinced that there is a lot to improve on the current linter options, and I would like to contribute with my design and tools to make the life of programmers better.

 ## Project Structure